damolinx/vscode-macros/README.md

 * **Option 3**: Create a new *untitled* document using your preferred method—for example, via the **Create: New File...** or **Create: New Untitled Text File** commands, or by double-clicking an empty area in the editor bar.
   * Change the editor language to JavaScript or TypeScript.
-  * Use the **Macros: Fill File with Template** command, or the **Apply Template** CodeLens to add content from a template.
+  * Use the **Macros: Fill File with Template** command, or the **Fill with Snippet** CodeLens to add content from a template.
 The command respects the language the editor is set to.

 * **Option 4**: Ask the [`@macros` assistant](#ai-assistant) to create a macro for you.